-A swathe of online marketing influencers have been watching this micro trend with interest.
+A swathe of online marketing influencers has been watching this micro trend with interest.
 In the last month, a number of authoritative online commentators have written about the content marketing print resurgence.
 So we decided to weigh in and let you all know why print can work for you alongside your digital marketing as a low-maintenance subscriber building machine.
 Make sure you read up!

 We thought you’d like to see a recap of the best insights in this newly surfaced print content marketing online conversation, so here goes…

-- Annette McCrary from the information management services giant Ricoh gives us a ripping insight into the lessons learnt in publishing ‘The Flow’, a magazine to serve the print production industry.
+- Annette McCrary from the information management services giant Ricoh gives us a gripping insight into the lessons learnt in publishing ‘The Flow’, a magazine to serve the print production industry.
 She lets you in on six key tactics that Ricoh use to get the most out of print in their content marketing program.

 - Nicolette Beard of Top Rank Blog profiles a handful of killer custom branded print mags, with a list of 15 takeaway lessons for content marketing professionals that’s sure to light your traditional publishing fire.

 - Pando Daily took us behind the scenes of Contently’s development of their ‘Quarterly’ brand mag.
-The enterprise software provider have great content that a pocket of their target audience would love, but the ebook and blog article formats just aren’t the preferred consumption method for this group.
+The enterprise software provider has great content that a pocket of their target audience would love, but the ebook and blog article formats just aren’t the preferred consumption method for this group.
 The executive folk in question still love to pick up a magazine to flick through over a morning coffee or an interstate flight.
 Contently wanted to reach this audience and the content was waiting ready, crying out to be repurposed.
-In this case, the medium of print can open office doors that online content cannot, too often filtered out by email filters, P.A’s or time constraints.
+In this case, the medium of print can open office doors that online content cannot be too often be filtered out by email filters, P.A’s or time constraints.

-Apparently the bold brand magazine warriors ducking and diving through the crowded exodus to digital came from that very paradise of online publishing promise.
+Apparently, the bold brand magazine warriors ducking and diving through the crowded exodus to digital came from that very paradise of online publishing promise.

-The LA Times uncovers the flurry of online only publishers role-reversing their way into print.
+The LA Times uncovers the flurry of online-only publishers role-reversing their way into print.

-Author Matt Pearce speculates this about turn is driven by a thirst for a bigger audience across separate channels that ‘publish – and profit – side by side’.
+Author Matt Pearce speculates this about-turn is driven by a thirst for a bigger audience across separate channels that ‘publish – and profit – side by side.

 Contently jumped in, echoing Matt’s sentiments whilst citing a smattering of .com to postcode transitions in the publishing industry that have followed the business sphere’s content marketing lead.